 The Honda CRF50F (Price: $1,399)

-Of course, you can rely on Big Red to have a huge presence in this department.
+Of course, you can rely on Big Red to have a huge presence in the dirt bike department.
 The Honda CRF50F is a great motorcycle, and it’s our first four-stroke on the list…with gears too!
 This automatic 3 speed boasts a single cylinder 50cc engine, an overall weight of 110 lbs and a respectable saddle height of 22 inches.
 Unlike the last suggestions, the Honda CRF50F comes with a foot operated rear brake and a kick starter, allowing your kids to get grips with the fundamentals of real motorcycle riding.
 It also comes with a handy adjustable throttle stop to keep overenthusiastic young riders in check.
 And it’s a small Honda engine, which will last forever… That being said, we’ve got the price listed as $1,399, and that’s for a new one.
 Second hand versions of these are available all over the place for less than half that price.
 So that’s what makes it one of our favorite choices.

 The Yamaha PW50 (Price: $1,440)